Best Monster Movies of the Noughties

 The decade 2000-2010 was actually a pretty stellar year for horror.
 With a number of trends from J-Horror inspired and Spanish-language supernatural chillers to the ultra-violent French New Wave Horror.
 Found footage, torture porn (blurgh) and bucket loads of excellent Zombie movies!!!!

 I think the naughties were less great for Creature Features, at least of the cheesy, big-budget kind that floats my boat.
-Still, there were defo some corkers that are worth dusting off every once in a while.
+Still, there were definitely some corkers that are worth dusting off every once in a while.
 Including in my humble opinion one of the best horror movies of all time – The Descent.

 There were lots of sequels in the 00’s – Various Anacondas, giant lake-based crocodiles, Sand snakes, Alien vs. Predator (which I seem to recall was shit but I enjoyed it anyway).
 A couple of Mimic sequels, but none of these make the list.